MichalOpoka/ecfr/cfr/title-48-Federal-Acquisition-Regulations-System/chapter-34-Department-Education-Acquisition-Regulation/subchapter-H-Clauses-Forms/part-3452-Solicitation-Provisions-Contract-Clauses/subpart-3452.2-Text-Provisions-Clauses/section-3452.202-1.md

 (a) The definitions at FAR 2.101 are appended with those contained in Education Department Acquisition Regulations (EDAR) 3402.101.

-(b) The EDAR is available via the Internet at *http://www.ed.gov/policy/fund/reg/clibrary/edar.html.*
+(b) The EDAR is available via the internet at *www.ed.gov/policy/fund/reg/clibrary/edar.html.*

 (End of clause)